influxdata/docs-v2/content/influxdb/v2.2/reference/cli/influx/server-config/_index.md

   metadata: [influx CLI 2.0.0+, InfluxDB 2.0.0+]
 ---

-The `influx server-config` command displays the InfluxDB run-time [server configuration](/influxdb/v2.2/reference/config-options/).
+The `influx server-config` command displays the InfluxDB runtime [server configuration](/influxdb/v2.2/reference/config-options/).

 {{% note %}}
 To display the server configuration, you must use an [operator token](/influxdb/v2.2/security/tokens/#operator-token).